F5CodeGuru/asm342/_build/html/_sources/module4/module4.rst.txt

-Module 4: Stuff that needs to get done....
+Module 4: Using Python to manipulate the API
 ===================================================